Following is an overview of the early course of a typical Chapter 7 bankruptcy case.

 Meeting of Creditors

 Usually between 20 and 40 days after the petition is filed, the case trustee will hold a meeting of creditors.
 During this meeting, the trustee puts the debtor under oath, and both the trustee and creditors may ask questions.
 The debtor must attend the meeting and answer questions regarding the debtor's financial affairs and property.
-If a husband and wife have filed a joint petition, they both must attend the creditors' meeting and answer questions.
+If a married couple has filed a joint petition, they both must attend the creditors' meeting and answer questions.
 Within 10 days of the creditors' meeting, the U.S. trustee will report to the court whether the case should be presumed to be an abuse under the "means test" (which determines eligibility for filing bankruptcy under chapter 7)

 It is important for the debtor to cooperate with the trustee and to provide any financial records or documents that the trustee requests.
 The Bankruptcy Code requires the trustee to ask the debtor questions at the meeting of creditors to ensure that the debtor is aware of the potential consequences of seeking a discharge in bankruptcy such as the effect on credit history, the ability to file a petition under a different chapter, the effect of receiving a discharge, and the effect of reaffirming a debt.
 Some trustees provide written information on these topics at or before the meeting to ensure that the debtor is aware of this information.